 How Stock Trends Make Technical Analysis Easier

 Have you ever been overwhelmed by the complicated task of using technical analysis methods to identify stock price trends?
-Well, look no further than Stock Trends™ to help simplify this otherwise complex process.
-Stock Trends Analyzer is a proprietary methodology of analyzing and evaluating stocks that approaches stock evaluation from the technical analysis lens.
+Look no further than Stock Trends™ to help simplify this otherwise complex process.
+Stock Trends Analyzer is a proprietary methodology for analyzing and evaluating stocks that approaches stock evaluation from the technical analysis lens.

 Not only are you provided with Stock Trends indicator symbols, but you also get Trend Counters.
-More importantly, Trend Counters provides you with the “age” of both the current Trend Symbol and the Trend Category, further enhancing the trend analysis results communicated by Stock Trends proprietary methodologies.
-Stock Trends also employs an analysis of the Relative Strength of a stock compared to the overall market trend, as well as an assessment of extraordinary trading volume conditions.
+More importantly, Trend Counters provides you with the “age” of the current Trend Symbol and the Trend Category, further enhancing the trend analysis results that Stock Trends proprietary methodologies communicate.
+Stock Trends also employ an analysis of a stock’s relative strength compared to the overall market trend and an assessment of extraordinary trading volume conditions.

 Technical analysis should be easy, right?
 At this point, it is safe to say that Stock Trends will simplify your life.
 Investors and traders can quickly filter through stock listings using Stock Trends simple graphical symbols and trend counters.
 With all the work done, you can easily evaluate a stock’s current price and recent price movements within a longer-term trend perspective.
 Using Stock Trends, traders can look for familiar patterns to determine when to buy and sell individual stocks.

-Unlike many other trading systems, Stock Trends actually publishes the results of their trading strategies for all to see and assess.
-Given that other trading firms refuse to disclose and publish the details of their historical trading results, it gives credence to Stock Trends.
+Unlike many other trading systems, Stock Trends publishes the results of its trading strategies for all to see and assess.
+Since other trading firms refuse to disclose and publish the details of their historical trading results, it gives credence to Stock Trends.

 My conclusion is that, like so many other providers of stock analysis tools, it’s rarely a 100% one-stop-shop.
 That includes a stock trend analyzer.
 Many attempts try to provide this, but the simple fact is that you likely will need to use multiple specialized products.

-If you want to learn how to spot trends using technical indicators, head on over to our website, we have many free courses and information available to you.
-You can try us out for free for one week if you like.
+If you want to learn how to spot trends using technical indicators, head to our website.
+We have many free courses and information available to you.